The University of British Columbia

 Parents can be supportive and trusting, encourage independence, and provide a safety net.
 Here are some recommendations:

-• Ask your student to share important emails from the university admissions office.
+• Ask your student to share important emails from the university.

 • Check UBC Student Services’ dates and deadlines page for significant dates.